Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs: Introduction

 \subsection{Application to the Abundance Conjecture}

-The inequality~\eqref{eq:MYIneqMain} in dimension $2$ was established, through purely algebraic methods, by Miyaoka in the smooth setting.
-In higher dimensions a weaker inequality was famously proved, again by Miyaoka, via his work on generic semipositivity of the cotangent sheaves of minimal models, an approach that heavily depends on sophisticated characteristic-$p$ arguments.
+The inequality~\eqref{eq:MYIneqMain} in dimension $2$ and in the smooth setting was established by Miyaoka through purely algebraic methods.
+In higher dimensions a weaker inequality was famously proved, again by Miyaoka (\cite{Miyaoka}), via his work on generic semipositivity of the cotangent sheaves of minimal models, an approach that heavily depends on sophisticated characteristic-$p$ arguments.
 Miyaoka's result in dimension $3$, and its generalization by Megyesi (\cite[Chapt.~10]{Kollar92}), namely the inequality

-for a minimal lc pair $(X,D)$ with klt $X$, was fundamental to the proof of Abundance conjecture for threefold cf.~\cite{Kaw91} and~\cite{Kollar92}.
-In this light, Theorem B provides an alternative way for proving the Abundance Conjecture (in dimension $3$), that is independent of generic positivity results for cotangent sheaves of minimal models.
+for a minimal lc pair $(X,D)$ with klt $X$, were fundamental to the proof of Abundance conjecture for threefold cf.~\cite{Kaw91} and~\cite{Kollar92}.
+In this light, Theorem~\ref{thm:main-ineq} provides an alternative way for proving the Abundance Conjecture (in dimension $3$), that is independent of generic positivity results for cotangent sheaves of minimal models.